marian-nmt/marian-examples/training-basics-spm/README.md

     --seed 1111 --exponential-smoothing \
     --normalize=0.6 --beam-size=6 --quiet-translation
 ```

+### Translating the test and validation sets with evaluation

 After training (the training should stop if cross-entropy on the validation set
 stops improving) the model with the highest translation validation score is used